Help youth who do not have access to supplemental academic support.

 - Experience with documenting detailed lesson notes which are sent to the students and their families after each session

-Seeking feedback from people served makes programs more responsive and effective.
+Seeking feedback from program participants makes programs more responsive and effective.
 Here’s how this organization is listening.

 -